maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

    * **Test**: Using time on test, you go through new ideas of what to try and observe.
 Without time on test, coverage will not grow.
    * **Bug**: Using time on bug, you work on understanding information you are discovering and refining it to better serve others as you pass it on.
    * **Setup**: Using time on setup, we work to make test possible.
-You may be setting up test data, operating the application to get to a starting point or solving issues on getting to test.
+You may be setting up test data, operating the application to get to a starting point, researching while connecting information with the target of testing or solving issues on getting to test.
    * **Document**: Using time on document, you leave notes and materials for your future self and anyone coming after you.
 This becomes increasingly important to track as own activity when we apply test automation as documentation.

+These activities can happen in any size chunks within the process.
+They can be consecutive or concurrent.
+Usually through practice an exploratory tester learns to intertwine things for an appearance of concurrency of some perspectives, and each tester combines things within what they are comfortable with.

+Thinking back to the process of driving a car - When you were new driving stick, you would accidentally stop your car on traffic lights, forgetting which gear you were on, or letting go of clutch a little too soon.
+Over time, the basic operation of the car became a routine leaving you time to pay attention to surroundings rather than operating the car.

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide4.png)